pairr/ModifiedEuler/README.md

 ![Wolfram Graph](./assets/pictures/Wolfram.png)

-## Error Analysis: Euler Method vs. Wolfram Results
+## Error Analysis: modified Euler Method vs. Wolfram Results

 In this section, we analyze the accuracy of the Euler method by comparing its results with those obtained from Wolfram Alpha.
 We calculate both the absolute and relative errors to quantify the discrepancies between the two methods.